 Breast Cancer Assistance Program

-ABCF has provided over 45,700 grants for breast cancer screenings and diagnostic services through its Breast Cancer Assistance Program.
+ABCF has provided more than 46,300 grants for breast cancer screenings and diagnostic services through its Breast Cancer Assistance Program.
 As a result of ABCF’s funding, over 1,300 grant recipients have been diagnosed with breast cancer, and were able to take the next step toward breast health.

 To seek assistance or learn more about ABCF’s Breast Cancer Assistance Program, contact the toll free number, 844-219-ABCF (2223) to speak with a Program Specialist.
 Bilingual Program Specialists are also on staff and available to be of assistance.
 Please be advised that there is an application process in which proof of residency and income qualification are required.
 ABCF does not disclose income qualifications to the public, but almost everyone that is uninsured and meets each state's poverty guideline level, qualifies.
 ABCF’s Breast Cancer Assistance Program hours are Monday - Thursday 9am to 4pm, and Friday’s 9am to 12:00pm, EST. Please be advised that applications are on a first-come-first-served basis and, due to the high demand of requests, there is no guarantee that at the time of your call, applications will be available.